9. Godiva Muses

 Explore ways to show the passion of this Anglo-Saxon noblewoman in this haunting song, for example by experimenting with dynamics and crescendos.

-Slow 9/8 reflective lament: the quavers in the rhythm are set out in three groups of 3.
+The quavers in the rhythm are set out in three groups of 3 in a slow 9/8 reflective lament.
+Listen out for the accompanying string quartet.

 This song needs to be sung sweetly and with passion.